You would never think that co-slaying cobras in the tropics would foster a prolific blogging spirit.

 Being prolific by publishing only to your blog keeps you safe, cozy and secure in your little comfort zone.

-You may feel kinda prolific but will never unearth the writer’s block feeding, prolific-strangling fears associated with being criticized and failing until you publish 10, 50 or 1000 guest posts on blogs from your niche.
+You may feel kinda prolific but will never unearth the writer’s block feeding, prolific-strangling fears associated with being criticized and failing until you publish a decent volume of guest posts on blogs from your niche.

 I’ve published a ton of posts daily between 2 of my old blogs in the past.
 Meh.
 Improved my writing skills a little bit.

-But when I began writing 2-4 guest posts daily and submitted these suckers to a bunch of blogs I rooted out fears around failing and criticism that had prevented me from being prolific in the past.
+But when I began writing 2-4 guest posts daily and submitted these suckers to a stable of respected blogging tips blogs I rooted out fears around failing and criticism that had prevented me from being prolific in the past.

 Leave your comfort zone.
 Guest post extensively.
 You will become wildly prolific when you just know you can publish a guest post on virtually any blog in the world.

 What tips can you add to this list?